DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

 - First is **Global Object Binding**, which is also known as Window Object Binding.
-This is when "this" is set in the global scope.
-As a result, "this" would be the whole entire Javascript program, for that is the only context that could be provided to it.
+This is when `this` is set in the global scope.
+As a result, `this` would be the whole entire Javascript program, for that is the only context that could be provided to it.

 Example: console.log(this); // would log the Window object (everything that makes up the Javascript program) if you do this in an empty console in Chrome.

 - Second is **Implicit Binding**.
-This is when "this" is used to imply the object it is bound to without explicitly writing out what the object is.
+This is when `this` is used to imply the object it is bound to without explicitly writing out what the object is.

 Example:
 const john = {